-The Carangas and the Silverstrike projects are located within 50 km of the Bolivian border with Chile.
+The Carangas Project and the Silverstrike Project are located within 50 km of the Bolivian border with Chile.
 In line with many South American countries, Bolivia does not permit foreign entities to own property within 50 km of international borders (the "Frontier Area").
-Property owners in the Frontier Area are, however, permitted to enter into mining association agreements, or joint ventures, with third parties, including foreign entities, for the development of mining activities under Bolivian Law No. 535 on Mining and Metallurgy.
-While the Company believes the joint ventures for the Carangas and the Silverstrike projects are legally compliant with the Frontier Area requirements and Bolivian mining laws, there is no assurance that the Company's Bolivian joint venture partners will be successful in obtaining the approval of AJAM to convert the exploration licenses to AMC in the case of Carangas Project and the mining association agreement in the case of the Silverstrike Project, or that even if approved, that such relationships and structures will not be challenged by other Bolivian organizations or communities.
+Property owners in the Frontier Area are, however, permitted to enter into mining association agreements with third parties, including foreign entities, for the development of mining activities under Bolivian Law No. 535 on Mining and Metallurgy.
+Although the Company believes the mining association agreements for the Carangas Project and the Silverstrike Project are legally compliant with the Frontier Area requirements and Bolivian mining laws, there is no assurance that the Company's Bolivian partners will be successful in obtaining the approval of AJAM to convert the exploration licenses to AMC in the case of the Carangas Project, or that even if approved, that such relationships and structures will not be challenged by other Bolivian organizations or communities.